Preparing to Load Data¶

 When loading compressed data, specify the compression method for your data files.
 The COMPRESSION file format option describes how your data files are already compressed in the stage.
 Set the COMPRESSION option in one of the following ways:

-- As a file format option specified directly in the COPY INTO table command.
+- As a file format option specified directly in the COPY INTO table statement.

 - As a file format option specified for a named file format or stage object.
-The named file format/stage object can then be referenced in the COPY INTO table command.
+The named file format/stage object can then be referenced in the COPY INTO table statement.

 Supported File Formats¶